ViniciusLima94/pyGC/README.md

 # pyGC

-Granger Causality library in python
+> Non-parametric implementarion of Granger Causality in python